V0idpool/RustForge/README.md

 * **Real-time Notifications**: Stay informed about your painting status with new toast notifications that appear in the top-right corner of the screen.
 You will now be notified when a paint session starts, pauses, or stops.

+* **Background Color Ignore**: You can now select a specific color to be **skipped entirely** during the painting process (e.g., white borders or solid backgrounds).
+This saves a significant amount of painting time by skipping unnecessary paint clicks.
+The time estimation feature reflects these savings!

 ### Multiple Painting Methods
 Choose from several methods to transfer your image to the canvas, each with a unique style: